 Inhalation: Remove patient to fresh air - move out of dangerous area.
 Keep at rest in a position comfortable for breathing.
 Victim should rest in a warm place.
 Prostheses such as false teeth, which may block airway, should be removed, where possible, prior to initiating first aid procedures.
-Apply artificial respiration if not breathing, preferably with a demand valve resuscitator, bag-valve mask device, or pocket mask as trained.
-Perform CPR if necessary.
-Seek medical help immediately.
+If not breathing, if breathing is irregular or if respiratory arrest occurs, provide artificial respiration or oxygen by trained personnel.
+Take victim immediately to hospital.

-Skin contact: Take off all contaminated clothing.
+Skin contact: Immediately remove contaminated clothing.
 Wash affected skin areas immediately with plenty of water and soap.
-Consult a physician.
+If symptoms occur, seek medical attention.
+Discard items which cannot be decontaminated, including leather articles such as shoes, belts and watchbands.

 Eye contact: Immediately flush eyes with running water, keeping eyelids apart.
-Seek medical help.
+Ensure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally lifting the upper and lower lids.
+If pain persists or recurs seek medical attention.
 Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.

 Ingestion: Drink a glass of water.
 In case of doubt or if feeling unwell seek medical help.
-If vomiting occurs, the patient should hold the head lower than the hips, because it reduces the possibility of aspiration.